decision-making-mike/transport-company/README.md

 This repository holds a project of an example transport company.
 By a "project" I mean a set of standards, overviews, rules, scripts, and the like, that are published here.
 One could think of the project as a theoretical basis for a transport company, in contrast to an implementation of it, which would be the actual company in the wild.

+## Goals.

 The main goal of this project is to support the showcase and development of my business analysis and database skills.
-In other words, it is part of my portfolio.
+In other words, the project is part of my portfolio.

+## Audience.

 The main audience of this project are recruiters.
 I have decided not to differentiate them by the level of technical expertise.
-What follows, it is my level of it, rather than that of my audience, that dictates in what style I write blog updates, comments in scripts, et cetera.
+What follows, it is my level of this expertise, rather than that of my audience, that dictates in what style I write blog updates, comments in scripts, et cetera.

+## Contribution.

-A note about GitHub issues.
-I don't know if this README and the project as a whole will be informative enough for you, reader.
+I don't know if this README and the project as a whole will be informative enough for you, visitor.
 But I don't specifically encourage you to make issues.
 I shouldn't expect you to tell me what I need to do in my portfolio, you could be not comfortable with it.
-Of course, if you'd like to do it, that's fine, I will read the issues and consider their applicability.
-You can note I haven't disabled them in the repository settings.
+Of course, if you'd like to make an issue, that's fine, I will read it and consider its applicability.
+You can note I haven't disabled issues in the repository settings.

-## The structure of the project.
+## Structure of the project.

 ![a diagram of the structure of the project, version 3, March 11, 2025](archive/project-structure-version-3-2025-03-11.dot.png)

-## The blog of the project.
+## Blog.

 The project has a blog, in the file [`blog.md`](blog.md).
-There, one can read an extensive description of the changes as the project's development continues.
+There, one can read an extensive description of the changes as the development of the project continues.

-## Usage of the project's scripts.
+## Usage of the scripts in the project.

-### Requirements for using the scripts.
+### Requirements.

 #### Package requirements.